Missions & Outreach

 Brethren Disaster Ministries engages a network of volunteers to repair or rebuild damaged homes for disaster survivors who cannot recover on their own.
 Summerdean promotes these disaster response trips frequently and has had attendees on several trips!

-The second Saturday of September every fall Summerdean puts on one of the largest chicken barbecues in the Roanoke area.
+Every fall, Summerdean puts on one of the largest chicken barbecues in the Roanoke area.
 People come from all over the valley to get a taste of the slow cooked barbecue chicken, baked potatoes, cole slaw, rolls, and numerous choices for dessert.
-There is a dine-in or take out option.
-A half chicken meal costs $9 and a quarter chicken meal costs $6.
+A half chicken meal costs $10.
 Summerdean makes no profit off of this event, as we give all of the money we make to a mission organization.
 Come join us for a fun-filled day of fellowship and good eats.

 Glenn and Sally Clark